daniil-777/mmatl.github.io/_pages/about.md

   - /about.html
 ---

-My name is Matthew Matl, and I'm a second year PhD student in EECS at UC Berkeley.
+My name is Matthew Matl, and I'm a third-year PhD student in EECS at UC Berkeley.
 I am advised by Professor [Ken Godlberg](http://goldberg.berkeley.edu/) of the [UC Berkeley Autolab](http://autolab.berkeley.edu/), and my research primarily focuses on robotic manipulation.
-Specifically, I am interested in developing algorithms that allow robots to peform complex manipulation tasks in unstructured environments, with an eye towards applications such as industrial bin-picking, logistics, and flexible manufacturing and assembly.
+Specifically, I am interested in using fast simulation techniques and geometric models to teach robots to perform complex manipulation tasks in real-world environments, with an eye towards applications such as industrial bin-picking, logistics, and flexible manufacturing and assembly systems.

-I attended Princeton University for my undergraduate education, where I received a BSE in Electrical Engineering.
+I attended Princeton University for my undergraduate education, where I received a BSE in Electrical Engineering, and I am married to the lovely [Carolyn Matl](https://carolynlc.github.io), who is also a robotics researcher at UC Berkeley.